DataONEorg/rdataone/README.md

 ### Mac OS X install option 1: install using Macports
 If you are already using the MacPorts package manager, you can install *dataone* with the following commands, otherwise, it is recommended that you skip to the next section *Installing with HomeBrew*.
-To install the *dataone* R package with MacPorts, enter this command at a terminal window:
+To install the *dataone* R package with MacPorts, first enter this command at a terminal window:

 ```
 sudo port install redland